apache/aurora/docs/reference/configuration-tutorial.md

 Typically, you save this code somewhere.
-You then need to define a Process in your `.aurora` configuration file that fetches the code from that somewhere to where the slave can see it.
+You then need to define a Process in your `.aurora` configuration file that fetches the code from that somewhere to where the agent can see it.
 For a public cloud, that can be anywhere public on the Internet, such as S3.
 For a private cloud internal storage, you need to put in on an accessible HDFS cluster or similar storage.